- Define and distinguish between the three domains of development: physical, cognitive and psychosocial

 Is Development Continuous or Discontinuous?

 Continuous development views development as a cumulative process, gradually improving on existing skills (Figure 9.2).
 With this type of development, there is gradual change.
-Consider, for example, a child’s physical growth: adding inches to height year by year.
+Consider, for example, a child’s physical growth: adding inches to her height year by year.
 In contrast, theorists who view development as discontinuous believe that development takes place in unique stages: It occurs at specific times or ages.
 With this type of development, the change is more sudden, such as an infant’s ability to conceive object permanence.

 Is There One Course of Development or Many?